Connecticut Cats Lost and Found

 Cat gets stuck in cockpit and delays Air Canada Flight (1/25/2012)

 CTV news reported that a cat named Ripples, owned by Debbie Harris, managed to get loose from it’s cat carrier and headed right for the cockpit this Wednesday, January 25th.
 Cat was spotted and passengers attempted to cat this frightened little one but did not succeed.
-Air Canada flight from Halifax to Toronto was delayed for four hours.
-It appears that cat somehow got into a cockpit area where he could not be reached and maintenance crew had to be called to remove and disassemble pieces of the cockpit to get the cat out.
+Journey from Air Canada from Halifax to Toronto was delayed for four hours.
+It appears that cat somehow got into a cockpit area where he could not be reached .
+Others needed to be called to remove and disassemble pieces of the cockpit to get the cat out.
 Mrs. Harris said this was the first time she travelled with Ripples and it would be the last time.

 Sratford kitten with more than Nine Lives

 Less than a year old, Penelope, a Persian orange kitten needed rescue.
-She had developed numerous health issues.
+She had developed numerous issues.
 The little kitten sustained a serious eye injury, bad lung infection, ringworms, numerous sinus infections to name a few.
-This treatment was estimated to cost in the vicinity of $15,000.
-Penelopy had been taken in by the Stratford Cat Project in Stratford, Connecticut, allthough, this was more money than they could afford.They sought out other cat lovers for donations and received an overwhelming great response.
+This treatment was estimated to cost $15,000.
+She was taken by shelter in Stratford, Connecticut, allthough, this was more than they could afford.They sought out other cat lovers for donations and received an overwhelming great response.
 Cat lovers local and even international responded.
 Sufficient funds were collected to save this little kitten.
 Penology , now a one -eyed cat, returned to health.
-Lady luck continued to be on her side as one of the Stratford Cat project volunteers adopted her.
+Lady luck on her side as one of the Stratford Cat project volunteers adopted her.
 (Posted 11/3/2011)

 Miracle at Waterloo, Iowa Reclycling Plant